eddeuser2017/commercialize_api/README.md

 $ Click on "Test"
 $ Navigate to the "Request Body"
 $ Paste the following JSON packet into the field
+$ Dont forget to remove the dollar signs "$" or it wont work
 $ {
 $   "id": "d290f1ee-6c54-4b01-90e6-d701748f0851",
 $   "gender": "m",